SpatialLab-UCENFOTEC/web-conversational-avatar/README.md

 The project includes a **multi-stage Dockerfile** that:

 1. Builds the frontend using Node.
-2. Runs the LLM server using Python.
+2. Runs the backend API using Python.
 3. Serves the generated static files.
 4. Exposes port 8000.